 Are you ready to shake up your workout?
 Do you wish you could burn more calories without spending more time at the gym?
-Consider aerobic interval training.
+Consider aerobic interval training, sometimes called high-intensity interval training (HIIT).
 Once the domain of elite athletes, interval training has become a powerful tool for the average exerciser, too.

 It's not as complicated as you might think.
-Interval training is simply alternating bursts of intense activity with intervals of lighter activity.
+Interval training is simply alternating short bursts (about 30 seconds) of intense activity with longer intervals (about 1 to 2 minutes) of less intense activity.

-For instance, if your exercise is walking — if you're in good shape, you might incorporate short bursts of jogging into your regular brisk walks.
+For instance, if your exercise is walking and you're in good shape, you might add short bursts of jogging into your regular brisk walks.
 If you're less fit, you might alternate leisurely walking with periods of faster walking.
 For example, if you're walking outdoors, you could walk faster between certain mailboxes, trees or other landmarks.

-Whether you're a novice exerciser or you've been exercising for years, interval training can help you jazz up your workout routine.
+Whether you're a novice exerciser or you've been exercising for years, interval training can help you make your workout routine more exciting.
 Consider the benefits: